 Why should we have our wedding recorded?

-A wedding is a (hopefully) once off event in your life but the day goes so fast it's hard to take it all in.
-Down the road you might like to share it with friends and relatives who weren't there (perhaps even future descendants) and a dvd is a good way to do it.
-Wedding DVDs can record character, personality and emotion in a way that still photos do not.
+A wedding is a (hopefully) once off event in your life but the day goes so fast it's hard to see everything that takes place and harder to take it all in.
+Getting the day videoed allows you to watch those fleeting moments you may have missed or just want to relive.
+In the future you might like to share the memories of such a perfect day with friends and relatives who weren't there (perhaps even future descendants) and a wedding film is a great way to do it.
+Wedding films can record character, personality and emotion in a way that still photos do not.
 Suppose somebody said to you "I am holding two boxes.
-One contains your great-grandparents' wedding photos, and the other contains their wedding DVD.
+One contains your great-grandparents' wedding photos, and the other contains their wedding film.
 You can open only one.
 Which do you choose?"
 What choice would you make?

 Will you be annoying me and my guests?